 AI is here to stay: What you need to know

 Our survey may have been just a flash in the pan, but it aligns with what other studies show: AI is already used in the workplace to create content, save time and boost productivity.
 And that adoption is only going to increase.

 Now is the time for businesses and employees alike to lean into the latest developments in AI and its applications.
 If you’re not already using AI in your work, now is the perfect time to start exploring its potential.

 Introducing Scribe AI ✨

-All in all, our biggest takeaway from this survey is that our users spend much of their time building process documentation and communicating what they know are both and are open to AI.
+All in all, our biggest takeaway from this survey is that our users are both open to AI and spend much of their time building process documentation and communicating what they know.
 It's a natural part of our evolution that AI should enter the conversation.
 We've always focused on making knowledge-share easier than ever — and now we're picking up the momentum.

 We're more than thrilled to introduce Scribe AI, the next phase in our journey.
 By leveraging generative AI, our users will never again need to manually document another process.